FeijiangHan/Feijianghan.github.io/_pages/includes/pub.md

 [**Paper**](https://arxiv.org/abs/2504.09402v2) \| [**Blog**](https://www.alphaxiv.org/abs/2504.09402v2)

 **Key Points**:

+- Explained the effectiveness of prompt repetition through the lens of Attention: it helps models suppress focus on low-semantic tokens (e.g., punctuation) and redistribute attention to critical information.
-- Identified Semantic Misunderstanding as the core bottleneck in LLMs reasoning even with strong methods like CoT
+- Identified *Semantic Misunderstanding* as a core reasoning bottleneck that persists even with CoT, stemming from the inherent constraints of the unidirectional attention mechanism.
-- Designed SSR Series to resolve this issue by: (1) applying step-by-step reading logic (SSR), (2) enforcing attention on key tokens via self-reference (SSR+), and (3) resolving backward dependencies through iterative re-contextualization (SSR++)
+- Proposed a training-free framework to resolve these issues by: (1) applying step-by-step reading logic, (2) automatically steering attention to key tokens via self-reference, and (3) resolving backward dependencies through iterative re-contextualization.

 <div class="paper-interaction" onclick="toggleAbstract('ssr_abstract')">
 📑 Click to see abstract